Hardikd1/Hardikd1/README.md

 - **Database Management**: Utilizes **DBeaver** to establish and manage the PostgreSQL database connection, ensuring efficient data queries and storage optimization.
 - **Scheduling**: Deployed dynamic data ingestion using Python and SQL, scheduling daily tasks with 100% uptime.
 - **Containerization and Orchestration**: Containerized the workflow with **Docker** and utilized **Astronomer** for environment management and orchestration, streamlining deployment and monitoring of the ETL pipeline.

 ---

+### Telecommunications Database System
+- **Database Design and Implementation**: Designed and implemented a database system for a fictional telecommunications company, managing over 100,000 customers and 2 million records across six interconnected tables.
+- **Entity Relationship Diagram (ERD)**: Created and optimized relationships between entities such as customers, subscriptions, and services.
+- **Data Generation**: Generated realistic datasets using Python libraries like Faker and Pandas for extensive testing and analysis.
+- **Advanced Data Analysis**: Calculated customer churn rate and conducted advanced analysis using SQL window functions such as ROW_NUMBER, SUM OVER, and LAG.
+- **Business Insights**: Built actionable business insights including top-performing services and customer segmentation for strategic decision-making.
+- **ETL Operations**: Performed ETL operations to populate data and ensured data integrity through appropriate constraints and indexing.

+---